valentinaruts/starter-hugo-academic/content/home/research.md

 **Working Papers**

-{{< icon name="file-lines" pack="fas" >}} Entrepreneurs' Diversification and Labor Income Risk (with Jan Bena, Andrew Ellul, and Marco Pagano), 2022. <ins>DRAFT COMING SOON!</ins>
+{{< icon name="file-lines" pack="fas" >}} Entrepreneurs' Diversification and Labor Income Risk (with Jan Bena, Andrew Ellul, and Marco Pagano), 2022.
 {{< spoiler text="Abstract" >}}
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Entrepreneurs with better diversified portfolios provide more insurance to employees against labor income risk: in a sample of over 524,000 Canadian firms and 858,000 owners, firms owned by more diversified entrepreneurs offer more stable jobs and earnings to employees when faced by idiosyncratic shocks.
+A one standard deviation increase in owner’s diversification reduces the shock’s pass-through rate to labor layoffs by 13% and to workers’ earnings by 41%.
+The data are consistent with such insurance being partly provided to retain valuable human capital and partly to avoid costly terminations.
+There is no evidence of insurance being priced in average wages.

 {{< /spoiler >}}